 Most philosophical and psychological approaches to reasoning seem to take for granted that the role or the function of reasoning is to enhance individual cognition.
 There is no doubt that it often does so.
-There also is plenty of evidence that reasoning is fallible (see Evans, 2002, in the case of deductive reasoning), and that reasoning sometimes lowers overall cognitive performance (Dijksterhuis, 2004; Dijksterhuis, Bos, Nordgren, & van Baaren, 2006; Wilson, Dunn, Kraft, & Lisle, 1989).
+There also is plenty of evidence that reasoning is fallible (see Evans 2002 in the case of deductive reasoning) and that reasoning sometimes lowers overall cognitive performance (Dijksterhuis 2004; Dijksterhuis et al. 2006; Wilson et al. 1989).
 Moreover, reasoning is a costly mental activity.
 To assess its efficiency, not only benefits but also costs have to be taken into account.
-When this is done, it ceases to be self-evident that reasoning is just a 'Good Thing' for which there would necessarily have been selective pressure in the evolution of the species.
+When this is done, it ceases to be self-evident that reasoning is just a "Good Thing" for which there would necessarily have been selective pressure in the evolution of the species.

-More specifically, cognitive mechanisms are likely to have evolved so as to be well adapted to a species' environment and to the kinds of information that environment provides (Sterelny, 2003, In press).
+More specifically, cognitive mechanisms are likely to have evolved so as to be well adapted to a species' environment and to the kinds of information that environment provides (Sterelny 2003, in press).
 In this respect, the human environment is unique: much of the information available to humans is provided by other humans.

 Ordinarily, in a natural environment, most information is provided by the very items the information is about.
-Material objects for instance reflect or emit a variety of waves (e.g. sound or light) that help their identification.
-The information provided by many items- stones, stars, water, fire, for instance-, whether it is rich or poor, is unbiased: it is not geared to misleading organisms endowed with the cognitive capacities to exploit this information.
+Material objects, for instance, reflect or emit a variety of waves (e.g., sound or light) that facilitate their identification.
+The information provided by many items - such as stones, stars, water, fire - whether it is rich or poor, is unbiased: it is not geared to misleading organisms endowed with the cognitive capacities to exploit this information.
 A species' cognitive mechanisms are likely to have evolved so as better to exploit information provided by items of importance to members of that species.
-This is likely to have resulted, as we suggested, in the evolution of many specialised cognitive mechanisms or modules that are each adjusted to a specific part or aspect of the environment.
+This is likely to have resulted, as we suggested, in the evolution of many specialized cognitive mechanisms or modules that are each adjusted to a specific part or aspect of the environment.

-There are however items in the environment that have evolved so as to mislead some of the organisms that might interact with them.
-This is in particular the case, across species, of predators and preys, which, for complementary reasons, may gain from not being properly identified and may use, for this, various forms of camouflage or mimicry.
-It is also the case, within species, of potential mates that may gain from giving an exaggerated image of their qualities, and of competitors that may gain from giving an exaggerated image of their strength.
+There are, however, items in the environment that have evolved so as to mislead some of the organisms that might interact with them.
+This is in particular the case, across species, of predators and prey, which, for complementary reasons, may gain from not being properly identified and may use, for this, various forms of camouflage or mimicry.
+It is also the case, within species, of potential mates that may gain from giving an exaggerated image of their qualities and of competitors that may gain from giving an exaggerated image of their strength.
 In many cases, such misinformation may succeed: edible viceroy butterflies are generally mistaken for poisonous monarchs by birds who would otherwise eat them, and that's that.
-The conflict of interests between source and target of information may, in other cases, have led to an evolutionary arm race, with the target becoming better and better at seeing through misleading information, and the source producing in response information that is more and more misleading.
-In such cases, what we should expect to find, on the target's side, are quite specialised cognitive mechanisms aimed at quite specific and repetitive forms of misinformation.
+The conflict of interests between source and target of information may, in other cases, have led to an evolutionary arms race, with the target becoming better and better at seeing through misleading information and the source producing in response information that is more and more misleading.
+In such cases, what we should expect to find, on the target's side, are quite specialized cognitive mechanisms aimed at quite specific and repetitive forms of misinformation.